SageGram/sagegram.github.io/_posts/2017-03-16-example-content.md

 # Vocabulary
 {% highlight markdown %}
-# ETL: Is the process of extracting, transforming and loading the data to store it in a data warehouse.
+**ETL:** Is the process of extracting, transforming and loading the data to store it in a data warehouse.
-# Data warehouse: The data warehouse is a central location that is used to store consolidated data from multiple data sources.
+**Data Warehouse:** The data warehouse is a central location that is used to store consolidated data from multiple data sources.
 ### H3
 #### H4
 ##### H5